EvanHahn/evanhahn-dot-com/gatsby/src/markdown-posts/2013-01-10-using-the-web-in-2013-means-using-javascript.md

 My rule of thumb for this stuff: a content-rich site (like this one) shouldn't rely on JavaScript, where an application absolutely should.
 I use [Pocket](http://pocket.co), for example, and articles would be hard to parse if JavaScript did heavy lifting.

-The replies to the comment are worth reading -- lots of different (and valid) opinions.
+The replies to the comment are worth reading—lots of different (and valid) opinions.